davidmz/go-pageant/README.md

-Package pageant is a small package for sending queries and receiving answers to/from PyTTY pageant.exe utility.
+Package pageant provides an interface to PyTTY pageant.exe utility.

 This package is windows-only.